chtoucas/Narvalo.NET/docs/developer.md

 Localization
 ------------

 English is the default language.
-Localized resources are to be found in the subdirectory `Properties`.
+Localized resources are to be found in `Properties\Strings.resx`.
 Sometimes we provide resources in french too.

-**WARNING** Many projects use the same root namespace, to avoid any conflict, it is better then to choose different names for each resources.
-For instance, we use `Properties\Strings_Core.resx` for Narvalo.Core.
+**WARNING** If a project references two libraries with the same root namespace, eg Narvalo.XXX and Narvalo.YYY, and have access to their internals (a Xunit project is the typical example where this might happen), to avoid any conflict, it is better to choose a different name for each resource; for instance, `Properties\Strings_XXX.resx` for Narvalo.XXX and `Properties\Strings_YYY.resx` for Narvalo.YYY.

 --------------------------------------------------------------------------------